nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Creating a Person: `create`

-Creates a new person (point-of-contact) for a specific company.
+Creates a new person (point-of-contact) for a specific client.

 Format: `create INDEX n/NAME p/NUMBER e/EMAIL [t/TAG]...`

 * Tags are optional.
 * Multiple tags can be tagged to the point-of-contact.
-* The index refers to the index number shown in the displayed company list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `create 1 n/James p/82692192 e/JamesSho@KFC.com` adds James as a point-of-contact for the company at index 1.
+* `create 1 n/James p/82692192 e/JamesSho@KFC.com` adds James as a point-of-contact for the client at index 1.
 * `create 5 n/John p/95692192 e/John123@ColdStorage.com t/Manager t/MainPoc` tags can also be added.

-### Deleting a company : `delete`
+### Deleting a client : `delete`

-Deletes the specified company from JeeqTracker.
+Deletes the specified client from JeeqTracker.

 Format: `delete INDEX`

-* Deletes the company at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed company list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd company in the address book.
+* `list` followed by `delete 2` deletes the 2nd client in the address book.
-* `find cold` followed by `delete 1` deletes the 1st company in the results of the `find` command.
+* `find cold` followed by `delete 1` deletes the 1st client in the results of the `find` command.

-### Editing a company : `edit`
+### Editing a client : `edit`

 Coming Soon.